 If you need to talk with your child’s teacher, please make arrangements to talk at a time when the teacher is not responsible for the students.
 Morning arrival or afternoon dismissal times are periods of the day when the teacher’s full attention needs to be on the students.

-School dress should allow students to participate comfortably in all physical and outdoor activities.
+Clothing Policy School dress should allow students to participate comfortably in all physical and outdoor activities.
 Clothing is expected to cover the body fully and not create distractions from school work.
 Ripped or torn clothing should not be worn to school.
 If clothing has pictures or messages on it, the message must be judged appropriate and acceptable by Head of School.
 Tank tops are not allowed and skirts, shorts and dresses must come half way down a student’s thigh.
 Undergarments must be covered at all times.
 Hats that are worn to school need to be taken off inside the building.
 Students who come to school dressed inappropriately will be asked to call home to request a change of clothing.
 Headwear for religious purposes is acceptable.

 Some school activities involve the use of paints, chalk, paste, water and other potentially messy materials.
 Please have your student dress in clothing that he/she does not need to worry about, so that they will be comfortable participating in these activities.